beholderface/Oneironaut/README.md

 # Oneironaut

 An addon for Hex Casting centered around exploration and use of the noosphere.

-Noosphere does not currently exist, only dimension iotas and an interdimensional teleportation spell.